xjyy/ALC-control/readme.md

 Yan Zhao:

-A patient person who gets along well with others
+A patient person who gets along well with others :

-Love challenge and pressure
+Love challenge and pressure:

 Like coding and algorithms
 Tele:18844116689